 - The lilac-crowned Amazon thrives on social interaction.
 This bird also needs lots of mental stimulation.

 You can study a full list of the different types of Amazon parrots here.
 Anyone who owns an Amazon will tell you that this type of bird is truly the life of the party.
 The Amazon parrot is one of the easiest birds to train.
 Did you know that Amazon parrots are also very chatty?
 You may need to learn how to watch what you say if you’re planning to welcome an Amazon parrot into your home.
-Amazons have the capacity to acquire a very large vocabulary relatively quickly.
+Amazons can acquire a very large vocabulary relatively quickly.

 What can you expect once you bring your new parrot home?

 The good news is that Amazon parrots are famous for being adaptable.
-However, an easy transition will definitely take some work on your part.
+However, an easy transition will take some work on your part.
 The importance of exposing your bird to household activities as early as possible cannot be understated.
 It is also important to make sure that your home has been checked for any items that could hurt your bird.
 Birds can easily fly into glass objects or get their claws stuck on fabrics.
-In addition, they could potentially ingest any toxic items or materials that are out in the open.
+Besides, they could potentially ingest any toxic items or materials that are out in the open.
 Look at your home with fresh eyes to see where dangers may lurk for a curious bird!
 Keep reading to learn more about creating the right environment for a healthy, happy Amazon parrot.

 What things should I consider before buying an Amazon parrot?

 It can be easy to feel like you’re getting to know a new friend when getting acquainted with your Amazon parrot.
 However, it is so important to remember that your new parrot is a creature that you have agreed to be responsible for.
 Your first duty is to make sure your parrot has a safe, comfortable cage to live in.
 Amazon parrots are known for being pretty boisterous.
-An Amazon prefers a large cage that has plenty of room for playing and swinging.
+Amazon prefers a large cage that has plenty of room for playing and swinging.
 Do your best to provide your bird with the largest enclosure possible.
 Your Amazon should be able to fully extend its wings without touching the sides of its enclosure.

 You will also be tasked with the very important responsibility of creating a healthy Amazon parrot diet.
 A little-known fact about Amazon parrots is that they are prone to obesity.
-As a result, you will have to play the role of dietitian for your bird in some ways.
+As a result, you will have to play the role of a dietitian for your bird in some ways.
 The good news is that it is fairly easy to find good food for birds that also happens to be irresistible to Amazon parrots.
-We’ll discuss more about the ways you can use a healthy parrot diet and appropriate amounts of physical activity to tackle obesity issues in just a bit!
+We’ll discuss more the ways you can use a healthy parrot diet and appropriate amounts of physical activity to tackle obesity issues in just a bit!

 What else do I need when considering to buy an Amazon parrot?